My New Year’s Resolutions saved my life

 Beth made twelve New Year’s resolutions, one for each month of the year.
 But what started out as a fun challenge was soon key in reminding her of her worth and ability to cope with life’s pressures.

-In 2017, I made twelve New Year’s resolutions: one for each month of the year.
+A few years ago, I made twelve New Year’s resolutions: one for each month of the year.
 My friends laughed and told me I’d never manage to keep them all, but I was determined to prove them wrong.
-By December 2017 I’ve completed ten out of twelve - not a bad result for a year when my mental health took a significant turn for the worse.
+By December I had completed ten out of twelve - not a bad result for a year when my mental health took a significant turn for the worse.

 Most people think resolutions made on January 1st are arbitrary and ridiculous, and statistics suggest that only 8% of us keep the promises we make to ourselves as we celebrate a new year.
-But I would encourage you to make New Year’s resolutions in 2018, and to consider them a challenge that will help you make the most of the year to come.
+But I would encourage you to make New Year’s resolutions, and to consider them a challenge that will help you make the most of the year to come.

 Put on pause

-Six months on, I’m in a much better place, having started taking medication and seeing a fantastic counsellor who has helped me restore my belief in myself.
-I’ve also carried on completing my resolutions, which became incredible motivation for getting through a really tough time.
-I’ve started writing the book I’ve always wanted to write, I’ve dug out a keyboard and started playing the piano music I used to love, and I’ve visited India and climbed the Himalayas.
+Six months on, I was in a much better place, having started taking medication and seeing a fantastic counsellor who helped me restore my belief in myself.
+I also carried on completing my resolutions, which became incredible motivation for getting through a really tough time.
+I started to write the book I always wanted to write, I dug out a keyboard and started playing the piano music I used to love, and I visited India and climbed the Himalayas.